 As for the earlier sections, this Toolkit is not prescriptive about the form or tone that writing about nuclear responsibilities should take.
 Again, to some extent the best thing is just to start.
 Below we offer three forms of writing that you might like to explore.

-of how, for what purpose, and to what effect the

-language of responsibility ('responsibility talk') is

-invoked in relation to nuclear weapons.
+purposes, discourse analysis enables exploration of how, for what purpose, and to what effect the language of responsibility ('responsibility talk') is invoked in relation to nuclear weapons.